-Every day, prisoners/inmates, were given time to have a shower.
+Every day inmates were given time to have a shower.
 Their shower place was open and lacking with privacy, so the wardens would have no difficulties in monitoring their activities.

 Prison shower area.

-From the cell we went into a block of special prison cells.
-Unlike ordinary cells, this type has double layers of walls and doors.
-The guide said this place is called “solitary confinement”.
+We later visit a block of special cells.
+Unlike ordinary ones, those in this section have double layers of entrance door.
+The cells are called “solitary confinement”.

 Solitary confinement cell.
 Note two layer of entrance doors.

-In front of the cell, our guide pointed to a spot with partly buried marker, where back in the old days any trouble makers would be given punishment by flogging in this spot.
-The flog device named “cat-o-nine tails” were notorious as it could inflict serious injury after several whippings.
+In front of the cell block, our guide pointed to a spot with partly buried marker.
+This was a place where any trouble makers would be given corporal punishment.
+The flogging device named “cat-o-nine tails” which was notoriously known for its ability to inflict serious injury after several whippings.
 This type of punishment was abolished during Second World War.

 Corporal punishment area is marked with the crack on the asphalt.
-Back in 1997, the wooden structure on flogging area did not exist.
+Back in 1997, the wooden structure did not exist.

-We later came to most sinister part of the prison: the death row section.
+We later came to the most sinister part of the prison: the death row section.
 In one corner of the solitary confinement block, there is one cell which was reserved for inmates who were about to be executed.
-Unlike the solitary confinement cells, or even regular cell, this one looks much more humane.
-The guide said that a day or week (I can’t recall which one) prior to execution, the inmate would be transferred to this cell.
-In here, the condemned prisoner would be given some liberty such as access to luxurious food (any food that they requested), liquors, cigarettes, and also unhindered access to visiting family member.
+Unlike the other solitary confinement cells, or even regular cell, this one looks much more humane.
+The guide said that a day or week (I can’t recall which one) prior to execution, the inmate would be transferred to here.
+The condemned prisoner would be given some liberty such as access to luxurious food (any food that they requested), liquors, cigarettes, and also unhindered access to visiting family member.

-When the execution time came, the prisoner will be taken to an execution chamber just a few meters from there (accompanied by priest), in the main building.
+When the execution time came, the prisoner would be taken to an execution chamber just a few meters from there, while accompanied by priest, in the main building.
 In that room, there is a gallows.
 The condemned prisoner neck would be tied on tight noose.
 Any condemned prisoners who were too ill or nervous to stand up may sit on a chair provided in here.

 Fremantle prison execution chamber.

-Once the execution order is given, the executor would push the lever and floor would open, and the condemned would hang on the noose until died.
-Once the body shows no sign of life, the body would be lowered into the coffin which is placed on lower floor.
-A doctor will check the body, to ensure the condemned has died, before the coffin would be closed.
-And the body would be buried in the cemetery behind the prison compound.
+Once the execution order is given, the executor would push the lever which will opened the floor, and the condemned would hang on the noose until died.
+Once the body shows no sign of life, it would be lowered into the coffin below.
+A doctor will check the body, to ensure the condemned has died, before they closed the coffin.
+And then the body would be buried in unmarked grave in cemetery behind the prison compound.

 Our guide said that many prisoners have been executed in here including some women.
 The last time the execution took place was back in 1964.
 It was the second last execution ever took place in Australia (the last one was in Melbourne in 1967).

 Capital punishment is now outlawed in Australia.
-The movement started when Queensland abolished death penalty in 1920s, and other states follows several years later.
-West Australia was very last state to abolish the death penalty, doing so in 1984 or about 20 years after the last time they executed a prisoner.
-That 20 year’s period was an anxious moment for those who were at risk of receiving death penalty.
+The movement started when Queensland abolished death penalty in 1920s, and other states followed several years later.
+West Australia is the very last state to abolish the death penalty, doing so in 1984 or about 20 years after the last time they executed a prisoner.
+That 20 years period was an anxious moment for those who were at risk of receiving death penalty.

 The book “Walk On” written by Brenda Hodge, the last person to be condemned to death, but never served the sentence due to abolition of death penalty.

-After seeing the execution chamber, we moved downstairs to see some cells that look quite luxurious.
-Unlike regular prison cell, the room is akin to a budget hotel room where the wall is painted in white and it has spring double bed.
+From the execution chamber, we moved downstairs to see some cells that look quite luxurious.
+Unlike regular prison cell, the room is akin to an old budget hotel room where the wall is painted in white and it feature large spring bed.
 It was used for male prisoners to vent their sexual desire with the opposite of sex, if they were granted permission by prison management.
 For married ones, they can do that with their wife, while unmarried inmates were allowed to do that with prostitutes (normally an attractive looking blonde girl).

-From there, we moved to the chapel which is located in the middle of prison building.
+We then moved to the chapel which is located in the middle of prison building.
 The chapel is perhaps the most luxurious part of the prison.
 Unlike gloomy looking cell area, the chapel looks neat, tidy, and bright.
-It has bright colored wall with red carpet, and several benches in it.
+It has bright colored wall with red carpet, and several benches.
 It was in here where prisoners would attend mass.
-Just like the prison itself, the chapel has never been use for religious purpose since the closure of the prison.
+Just like the prison itself, the chapel has never been used for religious purpose since the closure.